alexnesov/LLMs-and-Agents/Use Case/readme.md

-# Embeddings as a pre-processing tool in the context of a legal document analysis
+# Embeddings as a pre-processing tool to enhance information extraction accuracy in the context of a legal document analysis

-## What did we want to do initially?
+## What did we want initially?

 We wanted to extract some information from the following legal document: [Software Transfer Agreement](https://github.com/alexnesov/LLMs-and-Agents/blob/main/Use%20Case/Texts/Software%20Transfer%20Agreement.pdf)
 This document is publically available on the SEC website.